JohnnyFee/CopyAsMarkdown/README.md

 - [] Preview the markdown when convert all the post.
 - [] Copy the `[title](url)` of the active page to clipboard.
 - [] Modify extension icon.

-##TODO
-1. Set shortcut for the browser action.
+- [] Set shortcut for the browser action.
-2. When the url starts with https://, the copied adress just will lost some infomation.
+- [x] Parse the relative url to full.

 ## Reference